This page contains information on how the Students' Union functions, such as:

 SU Elected Officer Complaints

-The Complaints Committee shall deal with complaints against Part Time and Executive Officers, complaints submitted against other volunteer elected positions shall be invesitgated in-line with the Union Complaint Matrix, to Please email su-complaints@le.ac.uk with any concerns.
+The Complaints Committee shall deal with complaints against Part Time and Executive Officers, complaints submitted against other volunteer elected positions shall be investigated in-line with the Union Complaint Matrix, to Please email su-complaints@le.ac.uk with any concerns.

 And Finally